misterorion/misterorion.com/content/posts/caddy-precompress.md

 Gzip is supported in virtually in all browsers, having been around since 1993.
 It is a file format, rather than an algorithm (although it is based on DEFLATE under the hood).
 Tried and true, it provides respectible compression and is blazing fast on modern hardware.

-Developed by Google and released in 2013 as a way to compress web fonts, the Brotli (not to be confused with the vegetable) algorithm is a relative newcomer, but provides better overall compression than Gzip.
+Developed by Google and released in 2013 as a way to compress web fonts, Brotli (not to be confused with the vegetable) is a relative newcomer, but its algorithm provides better overall compression than Gzip.
 Akamai found that Brotli was  21% better at compressing HTML, 14% better at compressing JavaScript, and 17% better at compressing CSS.
 Brotli support in browsers is [extremely high](https://caniuse.com/brotli) and getting higher, but still not as ubiquitous as Gzip.

 ## Do I Need All This Complexity?